 Environmentally friendly refrigerant: The R-22 refrigerant used in older units is being phased out, so prices are skyrocketing.
 You can stop worrying about future availability by upgrading to a new unit that uses R-410A, the designated alternative.

 Now is a perfect time to start thinking about upgrading your air conditioner.
-If you want air conditioner replacement in Maryland, call Michael Bonsby Heating & Air Conditioning today!
+If you want air conditioner replacement in Maryland, call Michael Bonsby HVAC & Plumbing today!